USS NEWPORT NEWS SSN 750

 January 7, 2016 The Newport News moored at Haakonsvern Naval Base in Bergen, Norway, for a routine port call.

-January 20, SSN 750 moored at Berth 50, South Mole in HM Naval Base Gibraltar, British overseas teritory, for a 17-day port call to conduct emergent repairs.
+January 20, SSN 750 moored at Berth 50, South Mole on Her Majesty's Naval Base (HMNB) Gibraltar, British overseas teritory, for a 17-day port call to conduct emergent repairs.

 February 28, USS Newport News moored at West Berth K14, NATO Fueling Depot in Souda Bay, Crete, for a brief stop while participating in Anti-Submarine Warfare (ASW) exercise Dynamic Manta 16, in the Ionian Sea, from Feb.
 19 through March 4; Brief stop at Berth K14 again on March 6; Transited the Suez Canal, escorted by USS Gonzalez (DDG 66), on March 9.